Exploring Lake Havasu

 The city offers a multitude of fun activities and recreational facilities.
 Golfers of all levels can enjoy the four golf courses, and for those who prefer smaller courses there is a miniature golf course.
 Tennis courts, an ice skating rink and a movie theater are also conveniently located within the city limits.

-The focal point of Lake Havasu is the towering walls and archways of the London Bridge that has stood in the waters of the Colorado River for more than 25 years.
-The Bridge serves as the backdrop to the English Village that has grown up around it.
-The village is filled with Tudor-style buildings and charming shops creating an atmosphere of Medieval England.
+The focal point of Lake Havasu is the towering walls and archways of the London Bridge that has stood in the waters of the Colorado River since 1971.
+The bridge serves as the backdrop to the English village that has grown up around it.
+The village is filled with Tudor-style buildings and charming shops creating an atmosphere of medieval England.
 Many visitors are surprised when they learn this is the original London Bridge and not a gimmick.